1936 Massachusetts State Aggies football team

 The 1936 Massachusetts State Aggies football team represented Massachusetts State College in the 1936 college football season.
-The team was coached by Elbert Carraway and played its home games at Alumni Field in Amherst, Massachusetts.
+The team played its home games at Alumni Field in Amherst, Massachusetts.
 Mass State finished the season with a record of 2-6.
+Elbert Carraway was the team's head coach, in the first of his five years leading the team.

+Schedule

+Note: All scores/opponents sourced from Carlson 1998.